odavid87/distilled-assignment/README.md

 This is my tech assignment project.

-I used Laravel framework for the backend and Vue with Vuetify on the frontend.
+I used Laravel framework for the backend and Vue, Vuex and Vuetify on the frontend.
 I used sqlite database for the sake of simplicity.

 The deployed application can be accessed here: [http://207.154.216.148:8081](http://207.154.216.148:8081)